BryanHaley/libchipgpio/README.md

 USAGE
 -----

 Preamble: this library does require some mindfulness from the coder using it to maintain forward compatibility.
-Please read *and follow* the best practices section.
+Please read *and follow* the best practices section, lest the major advantage of using this library is lost.

 libchipgpio provides the following functions to interface with the CHIP's GPIO pins.
 Include `chip_gpio.h` and link `lchipgpio` to use them.